-The base population for the SLA cohort-component projections was revised 30 June 2004 SLA age/sex ERP.
-The fertility, mortality and migration assumptions were based on SLA-specific levels observed during the past decade, constrained to the assumed capital city/balance of state levels and trends.
-The net migration assumptions also included some adjustments to prevent excessive deviation from State Government population projections for Local Government Areas.
-SLA age/sex migration profiles were derived from 2001 Census data on place of usual residence one year ago.
+The base population for the SLA cohort-component projections was also 30 June 2007 SLA age/sex ERP.
+The fertility, mortality and migration assumptions were based on SLA-specific levels observed during the past five years, constrained to the assumed capital city/balance of State levels and trends.
+SLA age/sex migration profiles were derived from 2006 Census data on place of usual residence one year ago.

 The ABS regularly collects demographic information down to the SLA level, which means that SLA projections (in contrast to smaller areas) are firmly based on series of known data.
-At each yearly cycle in this process, the resulting SLA projections were constrained to sum to the capital city/balance of state projections, helping to produce more reliable SLA figures.
-SLAs with ERP under 500 persons were generally held constant for the projection duration, as assumptions for the accompanying tiny age/sex cells are too unreliable.
+At each yearly cycle in this process, the resulting SLA projections were constrained to sum to the capital city/balance of State projections, helping to produce more reliable SLA figures.
+SLAs with ERP less than 500 persons were generally held constant for the projection duration as assumptions for the accompanying tiny age/sex cells are too unreliable.